kubernetes-sigs/e2e-framework/ADOPTERS.md

 # E2E-Framework Adopters

-Project e2e-framework is used and loved by many in the Kubernetes community.
+This project is used and loved by many in the Kubernetes community.
 While we are not aware of everyon using the project, below is a list of adopters (and/or contributors) who have agreed to share how they use the framework in their porjects.